 One of my absolute favorite wedding locations is the Garden of the Gods Club.
 Its spectacular beauty is an uninterrupted view of the Garden of the Gods and Pikes Peak.
 In this wedding photograph, above, Mamie and Nick walk together in front of a stunning landscape.
 This location is perfect for small to mid-size weddings and is centrally located.
-With a larger wedding (200+) ask about a tented event on the south lawn where this photograph was made.
 Hands down the best view in the city!

 The Craftwood Inn is a unique and stunning setting for a wedding celebration or special event.
-Nestled between Pikes Peak and Garden of the Gods, this historic mansion sits atop a lovely bluff with incredible views of the Rocky Mountains and Manitou Springs below.
-This is Manitou Springs only boutique wedding and events venue and one of the highlights at this location is the food.
-Hands down one of the finest dining experiences of any Colorado Springs wedding locations.
+Nestled between Pikes Peak and Garden of the Gods, this historic mansion sits above the town of Mantiou Springs and offers incredible views of the Rocky Mountains.
+This is Manitou Springs’ only boutique wedding and events venue and one of the highlights at this location is the service and the food.
+Brian, the owner is amazing, and The Craftwood Inn offers one of the finest dining experiences of any Colorado Springs wedding location.

 The Glen Eyrie Castle is a real discovery.
 It is an honest-to-goodness castle (now a retreat center) that sits in a secluded valley just a couple miles from downtown Colorado Springs.
 The castle was built by the founder of the city and is now enjoyed by anyone who would like to visit.
 The Glen has it all, incredible grounds, friendly service and a stunning sense of the history of Colorado Springs.
 The Glen Eyrie does not serve alcohol, but I’ve never attended a wedding there where everyone wasn’t having fun.